not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 After some experimenting to decide the number of topics, I settled on 35 topics: too few resulted in topics not being specific enough; too many resulted in too much overlap between topics.
 I used pyLDAvis to visualise these topics:

-<a href="https://nbviewer.jupyter.org/github/not-even-wong/not-even-wong.github.io/blob/master/_posts/20191112/pyLDAvis%20visual%20for%20upload.ipynb">View online</a>
+<a href="https://nbviewer.jupyter.org/github/not-even-wong/not-even-wong.github.io/blob/master/_posts/20191112/pyLDAvis%20visual%20for%20upload.ipynb" target="_blank">View online</a>

-<a href="https://raw.githubusercontent.com/not-even-wong/not-even-wong.github.io/master/_posts/20191112/lda35.html">Download to desktop</a>
+<a href="https://raw.githubusercontent.com/not-even-wong/not-even-wong.github.io/master/_posts/20191112/lda35.html" target="_blank">Download to desktop</a>

 To assign labels, I set λ = 0.6 for a good balance between term frequency and uniqueness, and used the top 15 terms: